-Ten years ago today my younger sister Ann Campana Judgewas murdered by the five men you see above.
+Thirteen years ago today my younger sister Ann Campana Judgewas murdered by the five men you see here.

 I will always remember that these men, as well as 10 of the other 14 murderers, were Saudi Arabians.
 The other four were nationals of the UAE (2), Lebanon, and Egypt.